Martin Ssempa: Citizenship

 According to a voter registration application submitted on 6 July 2012, Ssempa is a United States citizen.

 Career

+Ministry

+In 1996, Ssempa founded the Makerere Community Church on the campus of Makerere University.

 Activism

+Ssempa has advocated a cessation of tribal rivalries and hatred in Uganda.

 Ssempa opposes the separation of church and state and the use of condoms to prevent HIV contraction, and supports abstinence plus fidelity education in the fight against sexual diseases.
-Ssempa claims to be leading a crusade to "kick sodomy out of Uganda, endorsing proposed legislation in Uganda that makes certain homosexual acts punishable by life in prison or, in some severe cases of rape, death".
+He claims to be leading a crusade to "kick sodomy out of Uganda, endorsing proposed legislation in Uganda that makes certain homosexual acts punishable by life in prison or, in some severe cases of rape, death".

-Ssempa has advocated a cessation of tribal rivalries and hatred in Uganda.
 He is a strong advocate of the Uganda Anti-Homosexuality Bill.
-Ssempa champions the bill by showing gay pornography, depicting fisting, anilingus, and coprophilia in his church and at conferences, publicised and circulated on the internet as "Eat Da Poo Poo".
-Former US President Barack Obama referred to the bill as "odious".
+He champions the bill by showing gay pornography, depicting fisting, anilingus, and coprophilia in his church and at conferences.